 According to Wikipedia, hummus is a dip, spread, or savory dish made from cooked, mashed chickpeas blended with tahini, lemon juice, and garlic.
 Standard garnishes include olive oil, a few whole chickpeas, parsley, and paprika.

-Extra Virgin Olive Oil - extra virgin olive oil is a heart-healthy oil that adds a smooth and velvety consistency to the hummus.
+- Extra Virgin Olive Oil - extra virgin olive oil adds a smooth and velvety consistency to the hummus.

 How to Make Easy Hummus at Home